kshhaja/SRFramework/README.md

 Most of the code consists of ScriptableObject, and the basic rule is to copy and use it so that the original data is not contaminated even if it is modified at runtime.

-Working on
+* Working on
+   * Main Systems
+      * GameplayStat
+      * GameplayTag
-* Stat System
+      * GameplayMod

-* Mod System
+   * Runtime
-* Ability System
+      * Ability (Skill, Locomotion etc..)
-* Tag System
-* Equipment System
+      * Item (Usable, Equipment etc..)
+      * PlayerCharacter based on AI movement

+   * Managers
+      * TextManager for L10N
-* Input System
+      * InputManager for newer Unity Input system
+      * other necessary managers

 TODO
 * Playable Animation Event System